 Sardinia, or in Italian 'Sardegna', is not a mainstream Mediterranean destination but a sophisticated Italian island, west of mainland Italy and south of Corsica.
-With over 1800km of unspoilt coastline, it is renowned for beautiful beaches, translucent azure blue sea and fascinating rock formations.
+With over 1,800km of unspoilt coastline, it is renowned for beautiful beaches, turquoise sea and fascinating rock formations.

-Yet being the second largest Mediterranean island, it has so much more to offer with an interesting history, wild mountainous interior, vibrant towns with local traditions, colourful festivals.
-The people are warm and friendly and enjoying themselves in a way of life.
+Yet being the second largest Mediterranean island, it has so much more to offer with an interesting history, wild mountainous interior, vibrant towns with local traditions and colourful festivals.
+The people are warm and friendly and enjoying themselves is a way of life.
 A warm welcome awaits you in Sardinia.

 Sardinia has a pleasant 6 month summer, hot and dry from May to October but often with a breeze due to its location in the centre of the Mediterranean.
 The winter months are mild with a good amount of sunshine, particularly in March and April when all the flowers are out and it can be hot during the daytime and cooler in the evenings.

 Sardinia can be reached by just a 2 hour flight from the UK.
 There are now direct flights from the following airports: Heathrow, Gatwick, Stansted, Luton, Bristol, Manchester and also Dublin.

 There are 3 airports in Sardinia: Olbia in the north east, Cagliari in the south and Alghero in the north west.